Auenc/simple-rest/README.md

 # Simple REST API
-This simple tutorail aims to teach new Go developers how to create a simple RESTful API using the service/repository pattern.
-Whilst the provided code will work, it's only a _very_ simple example of how to strcuture a Go RESTful API using multiple packages
+This simple tutorial aims to teach new Go developers how to create a simple RESTful API using the service/repository pattern.
+Whilst the provided code will work, it's only a _very_ simple example of how to structure a Go RESTful API using multiple packages

 ## Prerequisites
 The only prerequisite for this tutorial is to have Go installed.